Carla Jaume

 Carla Jaume Soler (born 2 February 2004) is a female Spanish freestyle wrestler.
 2x Senior Spanish National Champion.
-2025 U23 European and world bronze medalist.
-2024 Junior World Runner-up.
+2026 U23 european runner-up, 2025 U23 european and world bronze medalist.
+2024 junior world runner-up.

 Background

 She was born and raised in Palma de Mallorca, Spain, where she started wrestling at the age of eleven under her currently coach Francisco Javier Sanchez.

 Sport career

 She has started competing with successfully results since 2024.
 In June, she won her first senior national title at the Spanish championships, in the final match she over Pau Gimeno Franco of Valencia.
 In July, Soler earned one of the bronze medals at the U20 European Championships in Novi Sad, Serbia.
 In September, she became U20 world finalist and first-ever female Spanish wrestler, who got that high trophy.
 In March 2025, she earned one of the bonze medals from U23 European Championships held in Tirana, Albania.
+In March 2025 she won a silver medal at the U23 european championships in Serbia.